TheWebFoundation/open-data-barometer-2nd-edition/report/data/implementation.md

 The overall trend is generally a positive one: with slight increases in the openness of most datasets, even taking into account the timeliness score reduction that affects many datasets.
 The difference between openness of data in countries with an open data initiative and those without, whilst establishing correlation rather than causation, does point towards open data initiatives bringing about greater supply of open data, and the strength and pace at which initiatives translate into increased data supply invites further investigation.
 However, as the previous edition of the Barometer noted, there remains a big gap between the availability of different categories of data: with a gulf between the high provision of statistical datasets like the census, and limited provision of important infrastructural and accountability datasets.

-Researchers particularly noted the limited scope of education and health performance data in many countries: whilst often enough basic statistical information is available through national statistical agencies to qualify against the category definitions used in the Open Data Barometer, the granularity and detail of performance information was very limited.
+Researchers particularly noted the limited scope of education and health performance data in many countries: whilst often enough basic statistical information is available through national statistical agencies to qualify against the category definitions used in our survey, the granularity and detail of performance information was very limited.
 For an effective data revolution that empowers citizens to hold services to account, increased direct flows of open data data from line ministries to citizens, rather than solely mediated through statistical agencies, may be required.
 In some countries, independent agencies, or projects run in partnership with the state, mediated access to high quality health or education statistics, acting as a bridge between data producers and users.
-However, most such institutions have yet to embrace open data.
+However, few of these institutions have yet embraced open data practices.

-The 2013 to 2014 difference in the average score of spending data can be accounted for in part due to a stricter application of the definition of this category in 2014, where data providing either transaction-level spending, or at least reasonably disaggregated quarterly reports was required.
-However, a substantial difference between the publication of budget data and spending data is evident.
+The year-to-year drop in the average spending data sore can be accounted for, in part, due to a stricter definition of this category in the second edition: asking for transaction-level spending, or at least reasonably disaggregated quarterly reports, where previously yearly data would have been accepted.
+However, even with this noted, a substantial difference between the publication of budget data and spending data is evident.
 Governments are much more likely to be making data on plans available than on their implementation.
-This reflects the difference that Andrews has noted between 'Transparency in Formulation' of policy, and 'Transparency in Execution'[^3] [when analysing the Open Budget Index datasets](http://matthewandrews.typepad.com/the_limits_of_institution/2013/10/how-transparent-oare-open-budgets.html).
+This reflects the gap that Andrews has noted between 'Transparency in Formulation' of policy, and 'Transparency in Execution'[^3] [when analysing the Open Budget Index datasets](http://matthewandrews.typepad.com/the_limits_of_institution/2013/10/how-transparent-oare-open-budgets.html), and highlights the importance of examining both the technical capabilities of governments to publish information on execution of policy, and the incentive structures and strategic choices shaping the data that gets posted online.

 <script>